otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ## Overview

 A `Fragment` is a reusable portion of your application's UI.
 A **fragment** defines & manages its own layout, has its own lifecycle & can handle events.
-However, **fragments** cannot live on their own meaning they must be hosted by either an **activity** or another **fragment**.
+However, **fragments** cannot live on their own, meaning they must be hosted by either an **activity** or another **fragment**.
 The **fragment's** view hierarchy attaches to the host's view hierarchy, i.e., an **activity's'** or another **fragment's** view hierarchy.

 ## Modularity

-**Fragments** are extremely useful for modularity & reusability in your **activity's** UI & it does this by allowing you divide the UI into chunks. **Activities** are an ideal place to put global UI elements such as a **navigation**. **Fragments** are better suited to define & manage the UI of a single screen or portion of a screen.
+**Fragments** are extremely useful for modularity & reusability in your **activity's** UI & it does this by allowing you to divide the UI into chunks. **Activities** are ideal for putting global UI elements such as a **navigation**. **Fragments** are better suited to define & manage the UI of a single screen or portion of a screen.

-Here is an example...consider an application that responds to various screen sizes, i.e., a mobile and tablet device.
-On a tablet device, the application should display a static `NavigationDrawer` & a list in a `GridLayout`.
-On a mobile device, the application should display a `BottomNavigationView` & a list in a `LinearLayout`.
-Managing all the variations in the activity can be tedious...trust me.
+Here is an example.
+Consider an application that responds to various screen sizes, i.e., a mobile and tablet device.
+The application should display a static `NavigationDrawer` & a list in a `GridLayout` on a tablet device.
+The application should display a `BottomNavigationView` & a list in a `LinearLayout` on a mobile device.
+Managing all the variations in the activity can be tedious.
 Separating navigation elements from the content can be much more manageable.
 The **activity** is responsible for displaying the correct UI navigation & the **fragment** is responsible for displaying the list in a layout.

 <img src="../resources/img/04-fragments/fragment-large-small-screen.png" width="750" height="450" />